jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

 ???- question "Dealing with late event"
-    Any streams mapped to a table have records arriving more-or-less in order, according to the $rowtime, and the watermarks let the Flink SQL runtime know how much buffering of the incoming stream is needed to iron out any out-of-order-ness before emitting the sorted output stream.
+    Any streams mapped to a table have records arriving more-or-less in order, according to the `$rowtime`, and the watermarks let the Flink SQL runtime know how much buffering of the incoming stream is needed to iron out any out-of-order-ness before emitting the sorted output stream.

-    We need to  specify the watermark strategy as for example within 30 second of the event time:
+    We need to  specify the watermark strategy: for example within 30 second of the event time:

     ```sql
     create table new_table (